thedriftingbit/thedriftingbit.github.io/_posts/2025-04-10-addition-chains-1.md

 tags: [cryptography,cybersecurity,math]
 ---

-## Addition Chains

 Many cryptographic protocols require that numbers be raised to very large powers.
 The computers that these protocols are implemented on must be able to calculate these powers quickly and efficiently.
 This is the first of a series of articles based off of an undergrad paper I wrote about addition chains in mathematics and their role in cryptography.

+## Addition Chains

-This paper will begin with the basic mathematical method behind exponentiation on a computer - the addition chain.
+We will begin with the basic mathematical method behind exponentiation on a computer - the addition chain.
 An $\textit{addition chain}$ for an integer $\textit{n}$ is a sequence of integers:

 $$
 1 = a_{0},a_{1},a_{2}, \dots ,a_{r}=n